 Association or Aggregation?

-Consideration Context, independent identity of Class2 Class1 association Class2 asgregation Class2 When in doubt use association
+- Consideration - Context, independent identity of Class2

 Aggregation should be used only where the "parts" are incomplete outside the context of the whole.
 If the classes can have independent identity outside the context provided by other classes, if they are not parts of some greater whole, then the association relationship should be used.